-Recently, it has become clear that “last mile” issues for farmers getting their products to market has limited the ability to grow and reach a wider audience in a region that is interested in locally grown food.
-The Working Group will look closely at the use of food hubs, aggregation centers, low cost, small scale mobile transport and other technologies – including supply chain management and planning tools for growers to ensure that the value created by farmers is not lost in closing the last mile between farms and their customers.
+The Last Mile - The Working Group will look closely at the use of food hubs, aggregation centers, low cost, small scale mobile transport and other technologies – including supply chain management and planning tools for growers to ensure that the value created by farmers is not lost in closing the last mile between farms and their customers.

 Food21 is building a center that can work with communities, growers, food producers, public policy makers and academic institutions in applying a broad set of data – both public and private – to address opportunities and challenges in our region’s food economy.